-When incidents such as the Feb.
+When incidents such as the May 18 school shooting in Texas, the Feb.
 14 school shooting in Florida or the Oct.
 1, 2017 shooting in Las Vegas happen, they catch everyone off guard.
 The unpredictable nature of these types of incidents adds to our fear.

 In situations like this, there are things you can do to calm yourself and think more clearly.

 The American Counseling Association has posted a list of ways to help yourself and others when something traumatic and senseless happens: